nextflow-io/nextflow/docs/tracing.rst

 Resources
 ---------

-The `Resources` sections displays the usages of CPUs, memory and time for each workflow process in a graphical manner.
+The `Resources` sections plots the distributions of resource usages for each workflow process using the interactive `HighCharts <https://www.highcharts.com/>`_ plotting library.

+Plots are shown for CPU, memory, time and disk read+write.
+The first three have two tabs with the raw values and a percentage representation showing what proportion of the allocated resources were used.
+This is helpful to check that job pipeline requests are efficient.

 .. image:: images/report-resources-min.png